 Ask for Help When You Need Assistance

 Every theme park has programs in place to help make the parks accessible for people with disabilities and chronic illnesses.
 These programs can help people who have trouble waiting in a standard queue.
 Whether someone in your group has cognitive disabilities, mobility issues, health issues or disabilities that are not visible, hop over to this guide to visiting the Southern California theme parks and zoos with special needs for guidance on staying healthy in the parks.
 Or check out even more blog posts about disability travel.
+At Disney, the programs have recently changed to allow Disability Access Service (DAS) users the ability to select return times in the park's app.

 Wear Proper Footwear